 Purple macaw

 After our Skywalk experience, we got to visit Don Juan, a coffee and chocolate plantation, so we could drink away our sorrows with some energizing libations.
+Another day we saw a BIRD take out a crocodile!
+Lots of great adventures that trip.

 The Netherlands.
 Het Boomkroonpad